zdbrig/SQOIN-API/readme.md

    - For stable field mappings, generate static bridging code once (via an endpoint like `/generate-bridge`).
    - Deploy that code so the translator rarely needs live LLM calls.
 3. **Performance**
-   - If offline fallback is rare, LLM calls might be minimal.
+   - If offline fallback or dummy usage is rare, LLM calls might be minimal.
-   - For high traffic, consider a more robust caching or precomputation approach.
+   - For high traffic, consider a robust caching or precomputation approach.
 4. **Scalability**
    - SQOIN-API can scale horizontally behind a load balancer.
    - Maintain a shared knowledge base (database + vector index) accessible by all instances.